carnisj/bcdi/README.rst

 * image_registration.py: original code from Xianhui Xiao @ APS Sector 2.
 See: Opt.
 Lett.
 33, 156-158 (2008).

-* We adapted some functions of PyNX about decomposition into prime numbers: (c) Vincent Favre-Nicolin.
+* Some functions were adapted from PyNX: (c) Vincent Favre-Nicolin.
 See: http://ftp.esrf.fr/pub/scisoft/PyNX/ and J. Appl.
 Cryst.
 49, 1842-1848 (2016).

 The following third-party packages are required: